 Intelligence testing began in earnest in France, when in 1904 psychologist Alfred Binet was commissioned by the French government to find a method to differentiate between children who were intellectually normal and those who were inferior.
 The purpose was to put the latter into special schools where they would receive more individual attention.
 In this way the disruption they caused in the education of intellectually normal children could be avoided.1

 This led to the development of the Binet Scale, also known as the Simon-Binet Scale in recognition of Theophile Simon’s assistance in its development.
 It constituted a revolutionary approach to the assessment of individual mental ability.
 However, Binet himself cautioned against misuse of the scale or misunderstanding of its implications.
-According to Binet, the scale was designed with a single purpose in mind; it was to serve as a guide to identify children in the schools who required special education.
+According to Binet, the scale was designed with a single purpose in mind; it was to serve as a guide to identifying children in the schools who required special education.
 Its intention was not to be used as “a general device for ranking all pupils according to mental worth.”
 Binet also noted that “the scale, properly speaking, does not permit the measure of intelligence, because intellectual qualities are not superposable, and therefore cannot be measured as linear surfaces are measured.”2 Since, according to Binet, intelligence could not be described as a single score, the use of the Intelligence Quotient (IQ) as a definite statement of a child’s intellectual capability would be a serious mistake.
 In addition, Binet feared that IQ measurement would be used to condemn a child to a permanent “condition” of stupidity, thereby negatively affecting his or her education and livelihood:

 H. H. Goddard, director of research at Vineland Training School in New Jersey, translated Binet’s work into English and advocated a more general application of the Simon-Binet Scale.4 Unlike Binet, Goddard considered intelligence a solitary, fixed and inborn entity that could be measured.5